Nau mai, haere mai. Welcome

 We see ourselves as a church family, who are disciples, that care for the last, least and lost.
 We endeavour to be inclusive and love seeing people use their gifts and talents to serve others.
-We see ourselves as a local church, with a commitment to one another and to the wider community.
+We are a local church with a commitment to one another and to the wider community.

 COVID UPDATE : We no longer have any restrictions in place.

 - 8am Said Communion Service

 - 9:30am Communion Service (more info here)

 - 4pm Messy Church – 3rd Sunday of the month (more info here)

 COVID UPATE: We no longer have any restrictions in place.

 CRAFT GROUP meets on the 2nd & 4th Sunday of the month in St Anne’s hall from 1:30-4pm.
 Feel free to drop in.

 CURRY & BEER a monthly gathering for guys in the community.
 We meet on the 2nd Wednesday of the month from 7pm at Delhi 7 in Northland (across from the church)

 MAINLY MUSIC a fun, interactive music sessions for young children and their parents/caregivers.
 It happens on Wednesday mornings from 9:30am during term time in St Anne’s hall.
 More info here.